The Queen & Zak Grieve: Music

 The music for the series was composed by Helena Czajka.

+Release

 Online

 The series was streamed on The Australian newspaper's website from August 28, 2017.
 Each episode was supported on a custom built online hub, with additional material, including extensive editorial, extended interviews, maps, forensic photographs and interactive elements.

 Broadcast

 The series premiered on Crime + Investigation on September 27, 2017 and on NITV March 4, 2018.